Dogs

 Some dogs feel out of sorts when they’re in heat.
 They may be clingy, anxious, or restless.

-You can help by keeping a calm routine, offering extra cuddles if she wants them, and giving her quiet time when she needs it.
+You can help by maintaining a calm routine, offering extra cuddles if she desires them, and providing her with quiet time when she needs it.

 Frequently Asked Questions

 No, female dogs do not go through menopause like humans.
-They continue to have heat cycles throughout their lives, though the cycles may become less regular as they age.
+They continue to experience heat cycles throughout their lives, although these cycles may become less regular as they age.

 Yes, but most vets recommend waiting until her cycle ends.
 Spaying during heat can carry a higher risk of bleeding, so many prefer to wait about two months after the cycle.

-Keep her clean with dog nappies or washable bedding, and give her a quiet, comfy space to rest.
+Keep her clean with dog nappies or washable bedding, and provide her with a quiet, comfortable space to rest.
 Avoid walks near male dogs and try to stick to her normal routine to keep her calm.

 Don’t let her off-lead outdoors or near unneutered male dogs.
 Avoid dog parks and keep male dogs in the home separated to prevent unwanted mating.